microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaPolicyCrossTenantAccessPolicyPartner.md

 ```

 ### -IsInMultiTenantOrganization
-Identifies whether a tenant is a member of a multi-tenant organization.
+Identifies whether a tenant is a member of a multitenant organization.

 ```yaml
 Type: System.Management.Automation.SwitchParameter